If you have been given an outpatient appointment at the hospitals and are unable to attend for whatever reason you can use the form below.

 Warrington and Halton Teaching Hospitals NHS Foundation Trust (WHH), in Partnership with St Helens and Knowsley Teaching Hospital NHS Foundation trust (STHK), currently provides Breast Screening Services (Mammography), Breast Assessment and Symptomatic Breast Services for Warrington, Halton, St Helens and Knowsley.

-Between 28 May and 8 July 2021 WHH are undertaking a consultation on proposals to reconfigure these services.
+Between 28 May and 8 July 2021 WHH undertook a consultation on proposals to reconfigure these services.

 The Screening Service manages and co-ordinates a three-year rolling programme of routine mammography across the region.
 Breast Screening is offered to all women aged 50 - 70 (up to their 71st birthday).